 Which alcohols does HighDroxy use?

-HighDroxy mainly uses PENTYLENE GLYCOL and PROPANDIOL.
-Propanediol belongs to the group of bivalent alcohols and is of course one of the good grades.
-Even the very good one: Propanediol provides moisture and is also responsible for the pleasant feeling on the skin after application.
-It helps to dissolve the other ingredients and to transport them after application into the skin layers.
+Propanediol belongs to the group of dihydric alcohols and is of course one of the good kind.
+Even the very good kind: Propanediol provides moisture and is also responsible for the pleasant skin feeling after application.
+It helps to dissolve the other ingredients and transport them into the skin layers after application.
 In addition, the propanediol we use has a welcome "side effect" because it has preservative properties.